 The Evening & Weekend Berkeley MBA curriculum taught Swetha about skills and functions she had been previously unaware of, including sales channel strategies, business model innovations, effective negotiations, and more.
 “A lot of industry professionals came and spoke, offering so many new perspectives that we could apply to different industries,” she says.
 She found her marketing analytics course especially helpful: it offered new insights on how to build a business case for analytics, how to think about data, and technical knowledge – from machine-learning algorithms to enterprise software.

-Now a product manager at a firm providing field service software for big businesses, Swetha is exactly where she’d hoped she’d be.
+Now, Swetha is exactly where she’d hoped she’d be.
 “The past few years have been filled with hard work, difficult decisions, and a fair amount of stress”, she concedes, but she says it’s all been worth it to achieve her goal.
 “You need to step back and really examine your priorities,” she advises.
 “Berkeley’s part-time MBA allowed me to make it all work.”